shawavisek35/word-master/README.md

 # WordMaster
 A simple word game

-#Things to do in the future
-    1.Implement multithreading system so that the user can type or say simultaneously 2.Create an app
-    3.Create a web application
-    4.Use of AI in this project
-    5.giving levels
+# Modules used :
+        1. Python Text to Speech : pyttsx3 - for converting text to speech,
+        2. Speech Recognition : speech_recognition - for recognizing your speech

+# Future Scope :
+        1.Use of Multi threading,
+        2.Create a mobile app using Kivy or any other framework, 3.Implementation of AI for making it more better, 4.Add levels,
+        5.Adding more words

 # Instructions to play the game
     step 1: clone this repo.
     step 2: Run the command "python game.py" and there you go play the game and enjoy.